Rogue Device Detection: Protecting Networks

 Rogue devices are unauthorized hardware that operate on networks without the consent or control of IT administrators.
-These devices pose significant security risks and can compromise the integrity, confidentiality, and availability of a network.
-Rogue devices are often undetected by IT security teams, as they are typically maliciously tampered with by hackers to target network assets.
-These devices are modified to exploit their Ethernet or USB Human Interface Device (HID) interfaces to carry out a cyber attack.
+Rogue device detection is crucial, as these devices can compromise the integrity, confidentiality, and availability of networks.
+Often undetected by IT security teams, rogue devices are typically tampered with by hackers to target and exploit network assets.
+They can manipulate Ethernet or USB Human Interface Device (HID) interfaces to execute cyber-attacks.

 Security Challenges in Financial Institutions